tjarkwichmann/tjarkwichmann/README.md

 ### Hi there 👋

-Hi!
-I'm Tjark, a Fullstack Developer with a Bachelor's degree in Computer Science.
-I have experience in web development using JavaScript, TypeScript, Python, Java and modern frameworks like Next.js and React.
-I enjoy building clean, functional applications and exploring new technologies.
-Currently, I'm working on personal projects and improving my skills in creating engaging, user-friendly experiences.
-Passionate about development.
+Hi, I'm Tjark, a Junior Software Developer at Moin Marketing GmbH.
+I work with Node.js, AWS, Python, and Java, and I’m focused on improving my skills while building clean, reliable, and scalable software.
+Always exploring new tools, patterns, and best practices to level up as a developer.